alexbarbosa1989/RHSSO_Custom_Cache_Owners/README.md

 2- Pull SSO image from Red Hat Containers Images Catalog https://catalog.redhat.com/software/containers/explore

-3- Build the custom image using the Dockerfile (Should be located in the directory where is located the Dockerfile):
+3- Build the custom image using the Dockerfile (You must be located in the directory where is the Dockerfile):

 ~~~
 podman build -t abarbosa/sso74-openshift-rhel8-custom-owners .